mdcao/npAnalysis/README.md

 ###Species identification
 The species identification pipeline requires a database of genomes of interest.
-Simply put all the genomes together in a fasta.  file where each genome can have multiple sequences for chromosomes, plasmids etc. Also prepare an index file with list
+Simply put all the genomes together in a fasta file.
+Each genome can have multiple sequences for chromosomes, plasmids etc. Also prepare an index file with list of sequences mapped to each species.
+For example:

+genomeDB.fasta
+>>NC_123456 Chromosome of species S

 ```
 touch db.fasta